maeddes/cloudfoundry-gitpitch/PITCHME.md

 ## Orgs

+- The outer grouping boundary
-An org is a development account that an individual or multiple collaborators can own and use.
-All collaborators access an org with user accounts.
-Collaborators in an org share a resource quota plan, applications, services availability, and custom domains.
+- An org is a development account that an individual or multiple collaborators can own and use.

-By default, an org has the status of active.
-An admin can set the status of an org to suspended for various reasons such as failure to provide payment or misuse.
-When an org is suspended, users cannot perform certain activities within the org, such as push apps, modify spaces, or bind services.
-For details on what activities are allowed for suspended orgs, see Roles and Permissions for Suspended Orgs.
+- All collaborators access an org with user accounts.
+- Collaborators in an org share a resource quota plan, applications, services availability, and custom domains.

 +++

 ## Spaces

+- The inner grouping boundary
-Every application and service is scoped to a space.
-Each org contains at least one space.
-A space provides users with access to a shared location for application development, deployment, and maintenance.
-Each space role applies only to a particular space.
+- Every application and service is scoped to a space.
+- Each org contains at least one space.
+- A space provides users with access to a shared location for application development, deployment, and maintenance.
+- Each space role applies only to a particular space.

 +++

 ## User Accounts

-A user account represents an individual person within the context of a CF installation.
-A user can have different roles in different spaces within an org, governing what level and type of access they have within that space.
+- A user account represents an individual person within the context of a CF installation.
+- A user can have different roles in different spaces within an org, governing what level and type of access they have within that space.

 +++

 ## Roles and Permissions

-A user can have one or more roles.
-The combination of these roles defines the user’s overall permissions in the org and within specific spaces in that org.
+- A user can have one or more roles.
+- The combination of these roles defines the user’s overall permissions in the org and within specific spaces in that org.

 +++